 PgDip in Architecture: Professional Practice (RIBA/ARB Part 3)

-You will acquire an in-depth understanding of the legal and economic aspects of architectural practice and construction procurement along with the related skills necessary to practice effectively on entry into the architectural profession.
+This programme enables students to acquire an in-depth understanding of the legal and economic aspects of architectural practice and construction procurement along with the related skills necessary to practice effectively on entry into the architectural profession.

 This qualification is prescribed by the Architects Registration Board (ARB) and is accredited by the Royal Institute of British Architects (RIBA) at Part 3 Level.
 The DPP has received excellent feedback from students, and commendations from three successive RIBA Visiting Boards including from the latest, in July 2021, when it was commended for its ‘its synthesis of academic rigour and practice’.

 How to apply